ParthChittalwar/SketchBoard-Pro/README.md

 ## Overview

-Canvas Studio is a modern, open-source infinite whiteboard designed for online teaching, note-taking, diagramming, brainstorming, and collaboration.
+SketchBoard-Pro is a modern, open-source infinite whiteboard designed for online teaching, note-taking, diagramming, brainstorming, and collaboration.

 The goal of this project is to provide a fast, lightweight, extensible alternative to commercial whiteboard software while remaining fully open source.